grettke/help/help.md

 ```

 Though I am not delving deep, it is hard not to want to customize some stuff
 and perhaps this is the start.
-Even though I enabled this, I don't think that I
+Even though I enabled this, I don&rsquo;t think that I
 ever used it.

 ```lisp